kentcdodds/glamorous-website/CONTRIBUTING.md

 3. Run `npm start validate` to validate you've got it working
 4. Create a branch for your PR

+To see and test your changes, run `npm start dev` - it fires up local dev server.

 This project uses [`nps`][nps] and you can run `npm start help` to see what scripts are available.

 > Tip: Keep your `master` branch pointing at the original repository and make